I am a parent / carer

 - If you have any questions, get in touch.
 All colleges will have staff on hand to give advice and guidance.
 They will be helpful and friendly.

-Vocational courses at ‘Level 3’ are equivalent to A-Levels; challenging, exciting and gains entry to university.
+Technical courses at ‘Level 3’ are equivalent to A-Levels; challenging, exciting and gains entry to university.
 They are mostly assessed by rigorous project work throughout the year, though tests and exams are part of assessment in some qualifications.
-For more practical university disciplines such as Media, Computing, Business or Engineering; vocational learning can be a better preparation for Higher Education study.
+For more practical university disciplines such as Media, Computing, Business or Engineering; technical learning can be a better preparation for Higher Education study.

-Vocational courses have a number of different names such as BTECs, NVQs (National Vocational Qualifications) and VRQs (Vocationally Related Qualifications) and are available at different educational levels, so it is appropriate for students as they develop their skills and abilities.
+Technical courses are available at different educational levels, so it is appropriate for students as they develop their skills and abilities.

 On all courses, our course and progression tutors help students by closely monitoring their targets, progress and achievements to ensure success.
 A very high attendance is essential, expected and monitored closely at all times.